byvlstr/ContextDots/README.md

 advancement in this specific section, as well as the global progress among all sections.

+Inspired by Latex Beamer "Frankfurt", ContextDots is a port to Powerpoint.

 ContextDots was written by Valentin Lungenstrass (vlstr) in VBA and is currently available in version 1.0.
 This code snippet is Open Source and can be used and shared by anybody.